MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

     1. Choose the **Container (anonymous read access for containers and blobs)** option and select **OK**.

-    The previous step exposes the blob container's content to the internet, which will trigger a security alert within 30-60 minutes.
+    The previous step exposes the blob container's content to the internet, which triggers a security alert within 30-60 minutes.

 1. Review the security alert:

-    1. Go to the **Security Alerts** blade.
+    1. Go to the **Security Alerts** pane.

     1. Look for the alert titled **The access level of a sensitive storage blob container was changed to allow unauthenticated public access**.